wiktorflorian/work_repo/README.md

 ## License

-This repository is licensed under the **MIT License**.
+This repository is licensed under the **[<ins>MIT License</ins>](LICENSE.txt)**.
 You are free to utilize, modify, and distribute the code in this repository, as long as you comply with the terms of the license.